Howard County and Montgomery County Medicaid/Long-Term Care Attorney

 Long-term care is a broad topic that includes a host of issues that older adults and their family members typically face.
-McDonald Law Firm focuses on helping older adults and their caregivers in Howard County and the surrounding Counties, deal with their estate planning, Medicaid planning, and long-term care planning matters while also ensuring that they have the financial resources and legal protections to live out their golden years with a maximum of independence and self-determination.
+According to the U.S. Department of Health and Human Services, more than 70% of Americans over the age of 65 will need long-term caveat some point in their lives.
+McDonald Law Firm focuses on helping older adults and their caregivers in Howard County, Montgomery County and the surrounding Counties, deal with their estate planning, Medicaid planning and long-term care planning matters while also ensuring that they have the financial resources and legal protections to live out their golden years with a maximum of independence and self-determination.
 Some of the firm’s primary long-term care focuses include the following:

-Medicaid Planning – While Medicare doesn’t cover the costs of long-term care, Medicaid does.
-Medicaid eligibility is based on financial need, and seniors facing the need for long-term care must often spend down a lifetime of accumulated wealth and assets to get the help from Medicaid they need.
+While Medicare doesn’t cover the costs of long-term care, Medicaid does.
+Medicaid eligibility is based on financial need and seniors facing the need for long-term care must often spend down a lifetime of accumulated wealth and assets in order to receive the financial assistance they need from Medicaid.
 There are many ways to pay for long-term care without going broke.
 McDonald Law Firm can explore your options, walk you through a Medicaid spend-down, and assist in the creation of Medical Assistance Asset Protection Trust (MAAP Trust™), testamentary trusts, special needs trusts and other options to help you keep your assets while qualifying for Medicaid.

-Call McDonald Law Firm in Howard County to schedule a no obligation consultation regarding your Medicaid planning and long-term care needs
+Call McDonald Law Firm in Howard County or Montgomery County to schedule a consultation regarding your Medicaid planning and long-term care needs

 McDonald Law Firm offers an initial consultation to prospective clients to discuss your elder law needs and how we can help.
-In Howard County and the surrounding Counties, call 443-741-1088 for assistance.
+In Howard County, Montgomery County and the surrounding Counties, call 443-741-1088 for assistance.